THE BIG SLEEP (1946) B/W 114m dir: Howard Hawks

 w/Humphrey Bogart, Lauren Bacall, John Ridgely, Martha Vickers, Dorothy Malone, Peggy Knudsen, Regis Toomey, Charles Waldron, Charles D. Brown, Bob Steele, Elisha Cook Jr., Louis Jean Heydt, Sonia Darrin, Tom Rafferty, Theodore von Eltz

 A near-masterpiece, full of corruption, annihilation, and wit.
 The plot is impossible to follow ---even scripter William Faulkner (along with Jules Furthman and Leigh Brackett) had problems adapting Raymond Chandler's novel --- but the atmosphere is like a chronic hangover.

-From Variety's review of the film: "Brittle Chandler characters have been transferred to the screen with punch by Howard Hawks's production and direction, providing full load of rough, tense action most of the way.
+From Variety's contemporary review of the film: "Brittle Chandler characters have been transferred to the screen with punch by Howard Hawks's production and direction, providing full load of rough, tense action most of the way.

 "Humphrey Bogart as Philip Marlowe and Lauren Bacall as Vivian, Marlowe's chief romantic interest, make a smooth team to get over the amatory play and action in the script.
 Hawks has given story a staccato pace in the development, using long stretches of dialogless action and then whipping in fast talk between characters.
 This helps to punch home high spots of suspense, particularly in latter half of picture.